keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 </p>

 * **Stage 1:** A page with the camera viewport open, constantly scanning for QR codes
-* **Stage 2:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code and claim using the event password.
+* **Stage 2:** Once a QR code is detected and information is scanned in, the app attempts to derive the private key from the QR code and tries to `claim` using the event password.
 During this time, the app will indicate it is in the process of claiming.
-* **Stage 3:** After the claim is processed, the page will return either as successful or a failed claim.
+* **Stage 3:** After the `claim` is processed, the page will return either as successful or a failed `claim`.

-To transition from stages 1 &rarr; 2 and 2 &rarr; 3, the following events occur:
+To transition from stages 1 &rarr; 2 and 2 &rarr; 3, the following events occur: w
 1. From stages 1 &rarr; 2: Data must be read in; this is done with a QR code reader library which indicates when that occurs.
 As soon as data is read in, the app will transition from stage 1 &rarr; 2.
 2. The transition between stage 2 &rarr; 3 occurs when the `claim` function call returns.
 It will either return as successful or failed.